(708) 366-7339 3025 W Lake St, Melrose Park, IL 60160 info@hoylandscaping.com

 May memorial yard job first quiz for Oak Park and River Forest

 Memorial season stacks cookouts, graduation photos, and the first real patio nights while cool season lawns around Oak Park and River Forest still wake on their own clock.
-This quiz helps you pick a sensible first call among work Hoy Landscaping already performs: turf programs, irrigation tuning, landscape enhancement, and garden maintenance.
+Hoy Landscaping has served these villages since 1914, and May is when honest problems compete for the same weekends.
+This quiz helps you pick a sensible first call among work we already perform: turf programs, irrigation tuning, landscape enhancement, and garden maintenance.
 Answers stay in your browser.
 Results point to a service page as a starting point, not a promise that one visit fixes every inch of the property.

-Pick the answer in each row that sounds closest to what you see today, not what you wish were true.
+Pick the answer in each row that sounds closest to what you see today on a calm walk, not what you wish were true.
 If two categories tie, the quiz keeps a steady order so you still get one starting lane: irrigation first, then turf, then enhancement, then garden.
-Use that lane to open a conversation with our estimators, not as a final diagnosis of every valve and bed on the property.
+Use that lane to open a conversation through contact, not as a final diagnosis of every valve and bed on the property.
+Photos of dry wedges, heaved edging, and gate wear beat memory written a week later.

 When your result points toward turf, remember that renovation style work such as leveling, overseeding, or larger repair plans lives under turf care services once coverage and mowing rhythm are already honest.
+When the result points toward enhancement, grade and drainage usually need language before tents arrive; browse landscape enhancement and drainage with photos from morning and late afternoon light.
 When the result points toward garden work, ivy on brick or fast spring growth may also belong in the same month as ivy trimming and removal if vines are hiding fasteners you still need to inspect before guests lean on railings.
+For a pencil version without clicks, use the late May Oak Park yard readiness quiz higher on this page after you finish here.

 Four questions